d4nyll/git-tt/README.md

 ### Roadmap

-If this tool becomes more popular, or if you'd like to contribute to new features, here are some of the features I have in mind:
+If this tool becomes more popular, or if you'd like to contribute to new features, here are some of the features I have in mind (in order of importance):

-* Make error output more user-friendly
 * Add fuzziness to the dates - if the user specifies a `--fuzzy` flag, add a few seconds/minutes in a random fashion so the dates are not so 'precise'.
 E.g. instead of `Thu Oct 25 12:00:00 2018 +0100`, make it `Thu Oct 25 12:03:56 2018 +0100`
+* Make error output more user-friendly, perhaps using [`chalk`](https://github.com/chalk/chalk)
+* Explore packaging project into stand-alone executable using [`pkg`](https://github.com/zeit/pkg)
 * Allow users to retrospectively modify the author and committer date of a commit